 YCI’s Youth Climate Leadership Program supports young people in the GTHA, aged 19-25, to grow leadership skills and enhance their careers while engaging their communities and driving climate change action.

-Join us this fall in this exclusive opportunity to build skills, network and make a real impact in your community!
+Join us in this exclusive opportunity to build skills, network and make a real impact in your community!

 YCI’s 6-month Youth Climate Leadership Program provides young people exclusive access to training, mentorship and experience leading a team to create and catalyze community-based climate action initiatives that make a positive impact.